brewdster/projects/README.md

-# drewbster.project
+# drewbster.projects
-My project is just a simple collection of sample html files.
+My Projects is just a simple collection of sample html files.